Israel's TowerJazz to produce sensors for Intel's 3D cameras

 Terms of the deal were not disclosed, but a market source who asked not to be named estimates that the agreement could be worth hundreds of millions of dollars within four years.

-The 3D cameras installed on laptops recognise gestures, enabling users to control their computers with hand and head movements.
+The 3D cameras installed on laptops recognize gestures, enabling users to control their computers with hand and head movements.

 The technology was developed by Intel's Israeli subsidiary close to TowerJazz's manufacturing plant in northern Israel.